 Which Ring Plan is Best?

 So which Ring plan is best for you and your family?
 Well, this depends on the Ring equipment you have installed.
-If you’re outfitted with a doorbell camera or 1-2 Ring security cameras, then Ring Protect Basic at only $3 monthly is your best bet.
+If you’re outfitted with a doorbell camera or 1-2 Ring security cameras, then Ring Protect Basic at only $3 monthly is your best bet, which provides cloud storage for one camera or doorbell.
+If you have multiple Ring cameras, then Ring Protect Plus is for you, as it provides cloud storage for an unlimited number of Ring cameras.
 Just keep in mind this does not include professional monitoring — rather, it’s a video recording and sharing plan.

-Did You Know: The main differentiator between the Protect Basic and Protect Plus plans is professional monitoring.
-The Plus plan includes 24/7 professional monitoring, while the Basic plan does not include any active monitoring.
+Did You Know: The main differentiator between Protect Plus and Protect Pro is professional monitoring.
+The Plus plan includes cloud history for unlimited cameras, while the Pro plan includes active monitoring in addition to cloud storage.

 Ring Protect Basic